-Prerequisite: Acceptance to the Occupational Therapy Assistant Program This course provides an introduction to the Occupational Therapy Framework, theories, frames of reference, treatment models and evidencebased practice that provide the basis for treatment planning and treatment interventions.
+Prerequisite: Acceptance to the Occupational Therapy Assistant Program This course provides an introduction to the Occupational Therapy Framework, theories, frames of reference, treatment models and evidence-based practice that provide the basis for treatment planning and treatment interventions.
 Introduction to therapeutic use of self and professional reasoning is emphasized.
 Course focus on fundamentals of occupational therapy documentation.
+Three lecture hours per week.